threedslider/frost/Readme.md

 Development
 ------------

-It will write in Java with Vulkan if possible.
+It will write in FreePascal with Vulkan if possible.

 Author